matomo-org/matomo/plugins/ExampleLogTables/README.md

   Erasing that subject on one site removes the row while their visits on another site remain; an account flagged by tracking on one site changes another site's archived metric; and — the direction easiest to miss — **one site's visits log displays attributes another site collected.** On a shared install that is a disclosure between tenants, not just untidy bookkeeping.
-It is also why the account-level flag is only accepted from an authenticated request; see the last paragraph here.
+It is why the account-level flag is only accepted from an authenticated request, and it is also the part of the risk a token cannot close — both are worked through under *A shared row needs an authenticated request* below.
 - *Retention is necessarily coarse.* A table with one row per subject has no notion of age, so the purge erases a user's whole row as soon as their *oldest* visit ages out, even if they visited yesterday.
 The tracker restores it only on their next request carrying those parameters.